Ultimate Guide to Dehydrated Backpacking MEALS

 1. BUY AN ELECTRIC DEHYDRATOR

-Once you have purchased an electric food dehydrator you are ready to get started!
+Once you have purchased an electric food dehydrator then you are ready to get started!

 2. COOK A MEAL

-Simply cook your desired meal at home as you normally would.
-Avoid meals or ingredients with high fat or oil contents.
+However, avoid meals or ingredients with high fat or oil contents.
 If you need to use oil for frying etc, then use it sparingly.
 Oils and fats do not evaporate during the dehydrating process.
-If the oil or fat content is too high it will allow the food to turn rancid even after being dehydrated.
+If the oil or fat content is too high then it will allow the food to turn rancid even after being dehydrated.

 3. LINE THE DEHYDRATOR TRAYS